The Asia Minor Research Center at the University of Münster has been studying the ancient city of Doliche in south-eastern Turkey since 2015

 From 2010 to 2014, a research project investigated the sanctuary of Iuppiter Dolichenus on Dülük Baba Tepesi, a mountain not far from the city of Doliche.

-The historic city of Doliche is embedded in the landscape of Commagene.
+The historic city of Doliche is embedded in the Commagene landscape.
 It stretches between the Taurus Mountains and the Euphrates and is the subject of research at the Asia Minor Research Center at the University of Münster.